Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 For the most part, Canadian privacy statutes do not provide for direct financial penalties for non-compliance, although some privacy commissioners have order-making powers.
 All Canadian privacy commissioners issue public findings respecting privacy investigations.
 Following an investigation and report by a commissioner, the commissioner or a complainant may apply to a court of competent jurisdiction for additional relief, including monetary damages.

 Penalties exist in some privacy laws with respect to a narrow set of behaviours.
 For example, the Personal Information Protection and Electronic Documents Act creates offences with respect to the destruction of personal information that is the subject of an access request and for the disciplining of employee whistleblowers that bring non-compliant behaviours to the attention of the privacy commissioner.
-Once in force, the act’s breach notification amendments will add offences for failing to report in the case of a data breach and for failing to retain records of data breaches.
+The new breach notification provisions add offences for failing to report a data breach, as required by the law, and for failing to retain records of data breaches.
 Fines for these offences can be up to C$10,000 in less serious cases and up to C$100,000 in the most serious cases.

 Are individuals entitled to compensation for loss suffered as a result of a data breach or non-compliance with data protection provisions by the data owner?